Panthers see another chance at Cup slip away, fall to Oilers 5-3 in Game 5

 SUNRISE, Fla.
-(AP) — A slow start.
-Some bad decisions.
-A frantic but futile finish.
-A postgame vow that things will get better.
-The Florida Panthers have waited forever to call themselves champions, a wait that will now last at least a few more days.
+(AP) — Matthew Tkachuk took off at full speed from basically center ice, chasing a puck that had sailed over his head and was heading directly toward an empty net.

+He dove.
+He outstretched his stick.
+He swatted and barely, just barely, knocked the puck away to keep the Florida Panthers' hope of forcing overtime alive.
+Problem was, the next person who got to the puck was Connor McDavid — who scored to put the game away.

-And another long flight to Alberta awaits — with this Stanley Cup Final suddenly looking very tight.
+Such was how Game 5 of the Stanley Cup Final went for the Panthers.
+Even when they were good, it wasn't good enough.
+And another long flight to Alberta awaits, with this title series suddenly looking very tight.

 Game 6 is there on Friday night.